Roxanne Wars: 1984–1985: Background and "Roxanne's Revenge"

 In 1984, the hip-hop trio U.T.F.O., produced by the R&B group Full Force, released a single titled "Hanging Out", which did not perform well.
 However, the single's B side, "Roxanne, Roxanne", a song about a woman who would not respond to their advances, gained much attention and airplay.
 Soon after, 14-year-old Lolita Shante Gooden was walking outside of the Queensbridge housing project in New York City when she heard Tyrone Williams, disc jockey Mr. Magic and record producer Marley Marl talking about how U.T.F.O. had canceled a show that the men had promoted.

 Gooden offered to record a hip-hop song that would exact revenge on U.T.F.O.
 The original "Street Version" was entirely freestyled by Gooden in one seven-minute-long take and recorded on tape in Marl's apartment.
 The beats were copied from an instrumental version of "Roxanne, Roxanne".
 The recording was pressed onto 100 initial copies that were rushed into distribution on the streets in late 1984, with Gooden billed as Roxanne Shante.
 It was confrontational and laced with profanities, but it became an instant hit that sold more than 250,000 copies in the New York area alone.
 Select Records claimed copyright on the instrumental track, which led Pop Art Records to negotiate an agreement whereby all future copies of "Roxanne's Revenge" would feature a different track.
-It was rereleased in early 1985 with new beats and vocals, and the obscenities removed.
-The rerelease version peaked at No. 22 on the Hot R&B/Hip-Hop Songs chart.
+It was re-released in early 1985 with new beats and vocals, and the obscenities removed.
+The re-release version peaked at No. 22 on the Hot R&B/Hip-Hop Songs chart.